aptech/docs/docs/comt/comt-ug-special-features.rst

     // Perform calculations and return

 No more do you have to struggle to get the parameter vector into matrices for calculating the function and its derivatives, trying to remember or figure out which parameter is where in the vector.
-If your log-likelihood uses matrices or arrays, you can store them directly into the PV structure and remove them as matrices or arrays with the parameters already plugged into them.
-The PV structure can even efficiently handle symmetric matrices where parameters below the diagonal are repeated above the diagonal.
+If your log-likelihood uses matrices or arrays, you can store them directly into the :class:`PV` structure and remove them as matrices or arrays with the parameters already plugged into them.
+The :class:`PV` structure can even efficiently handle symmetric matrices where parameters below the diagonal are repeated above the diagonal.

-The functions :func:`pvPackM` and :func:`pvPackMI` allow you to specify some elements inside your PV structure as fixed values and others as free parameters.
+The functions :func:`pvPackM` and :func:`pvPackMI` allow you to specify some elements inside your :class:`PV` structure as fixed values and others as free parameters.
 It remembers the fixed values and only updates the values of the free parameters.

 Optional Dynamic Arguments
 +++++++++++++++++++++++++++